 About me

-I am a researcher at the Babel group at the Facultad de Informática, Universidad Politécnica de Madrid, working on formal techniques for constructing functionally correct and secure distributed software applications.
+I am a researcher at the Babel group at the Facultad de Informática, Universidad Politécnica de Madrid, working on formal techniques for constructing functionally correct software applications.

 Academic History